radcamp/radcamp.github.io/AF-Biota/06_RAxML_API.md

 ```

 ### Print the command string
-It is good practice to always print the command string so that you know exactly what was called for you analysis and it is documented.
+It is good practice to always print the command string so that you know exactly what was called for your analysis and it is documented.

 ```python
 print(rax.command)